ipc-sim/IPC/README.md

 `squeue -u $USER -n IPC_build`.

-It is important to not build on the login node because while it supports AVX2, other computer nodes may not.
+It is important to not build on the login node because while it supports AVX2, the compute nodes may not.
 Building on the login node will enable AVX2 support which may cause an `Illegal instruction` error when run on a compute node.
-Alternativly, this can be fixed by using Intel's compilers, `icc` and `icpc`, with the flag `-axCORE-AVX2`.
+Alternatively, this can be fixed by using Intel's compilers, `icc` and `icpc`, with the flag `-axCORE-AVX2`.
 This enables executables to run on compute nodes with or without AVX2 instructions.
 If the compute nodes support AVX2 instructions, executables will run AVX2 instructions, otherwise it will use other available